Long-dated euro zone yields rise as Spain 50-yr sale saturates market | Business

 Long-dated euro zone yields rise as Spain 50-yr sale saturates market

-Long-dated euro zone government bond yields rose on Wednesday after a 50-year bond sale by Spain in the previous session saw investors shed similar debt elsewhere on fears that an increase in inflation could hurt this part of the bond market.
+Long-dated euro zone government bond yields rose on Wednesday after a 50-year bond sale by Spain in the previous session sparked some selling of long-dated bonds on fears that an increase in inflation could hurt this part of the market.
 Spain sold 5 billion euros of 50-year bonds on Tuesday, following Belgium's sale of 50-year bonds the week before, generating a whopping 65 billion euros of demand in the process.

 Borrowing costs were slightly higher across the board in euro zone bond markets, but long-dated yields rose more than others, continuing the trend of recent weeks.
-Germany's 30-year bond yield rose a basis point to 0.03%, and the gap between the country's 10-year and 30-year debt yields was at 46.5 bps, close to its widest level in over five months.
+Spain's 30-year bond yield rose 1.5 basis points to 1.03%, and was trading near a four-month high of 1.048% hit on Monday, when the deal was first announced.

 Normally such ultra long-dated debt is seen as the riskiest form of government debt, and the most sensitive to interest rate rises.
 However, European Central Bank stimulus has compressed yields to such an extent that investors have gone longer and longer along the government bond curve to pick up yields.